 The Digital Media Workshop is a forum for students and faculty who work on issues related to digital media across the Humanities, Social Sciences, Physical Sciences, and Computer Science at the University of Chicago.
 Because digital media spans theoretical scholarship, scientific inquiry, and artistic practice, this workshop gathers an interdisciplinary community to engage the political, aesthetic, social, cultural, historical, and technical dimensions of digital media across its many formats.
-Our faculty sponsors are Patrick Jagoda (English/Cinema & Media Studies), Kara Keeling (Cinema & Media Studies), and Pedro Lopes (Computer Science).
+Our faculty sponsors are Patrick Jagoda (English/Cinema & Media Studies), Kara Keeling (Cinema & Media Studies), and Thomas Lamarre (East Asian Languages and Civilizations/Cinema & Media Studies).

 2020 – 2021